lostintangent/gitdoc/README.md

 3. Open a file, make a change, and then save it
 4. Open the `Timeline` view on the `Explorer` tab (or run `git log`), and within 30s, notice that a new commit was created on your behalf
 5. Select the top item in the `Timeline` view to see the diff of the change you just made
-6. Continue to make changes, knowing that they'll be automatically tracked for you 👍
+6. Continue to make changes, knowing that they'll be automatically tracked for you (as long as they don't contain [errors](#error-detection)) 👍
 7. At any time, you can [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#collapsing-versions) versions from the `Timeline`, in order to "clean" up/manage your history
 8. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command, or close/reload VS Code